primawk/socialmedia/README.md

 # socialmedia
-This is my a project that exercices my understanding in full-stack development.
+This is a project that exercices my understanding in full-stack development.